grnydawn/AccelInterfaces.jl/docs/src/index.md

 A package for reusing Fortran/C/C++ codes of large-scale simulations in Julia.

-!!! warning

-    This package is in the early stages of development.
-Please use it at your own risk.

 ## Package Features

 - Provides Julia users with an OpenMP-like macro interface to run CPU and GPU code.